 Kenya has 2 market types for pigs.
 The formal and informal.

-In the informal market. farmers sell grower and mature pigs to slaughter slabs, slaughterhouses or other farmers in their vicinity.
+In the informal market, farmers sell grower and mature pigs to slaughter slabs, slaughterhouses or other farmers in their vicinity.
 Brokers buy live pigs from farms or you can opt to sell yours at a major pork center that operate near the three pig slaughterhouses in the Country.
-They are; Ndumboini, Kenol-Kabati and the Lyntano
+The four major buyers of pigs in Kenya are; Farmer’s Choice Limited, Ndumboni Farm Slaughter House, Lyntano Slaughter House and the Kabati Slaughter House

-On the other hand, you can sign a formal contract with the Farmers choice, the largest pig slaughterhouse, processor and exporter.
+If you prefer contract farming, consider working with the the Farmers choice Ltd. It is the largest pig abattoir, processor and exporter in Kenya.
 You will lock a price and enjoy extension services and quality products from them.

 Other farmers opt to slaughter and sell pig meat to their neighbors.